There are quite a few different axolotl colour variants around, here I shall list some of the most common ones -

 Copper

+Coppers are commonly found in Australia, although are hard to come by in most other countries.
 Appearing like wild-types, coppers vary from shade to shade - most a caramel colour, although are also darker.

 Unlike wildtypes, coppers are albinos.
 If you look closely at their eyes (a small torch may help), they will be red, even if they look dark.
 Like albinos, coppers lay white eggs.